Academic Excellence

 Theology

-Students should use the Moodle Scheduler on the common theology page to sign up to take make-up tests and quizzes.
-All make-up tests and quizzes must be taken during theology department make-up times, which are Tuesdays and Thursdays from 6:40 to 7:20 a.m.; or Wednesdays and Thursdays from 2:50 to 3:40 p.m.
-You must sign up for tests by the end of the school day prior to the test slot.
+Students should use the Moodle Scheduler on the theology department page to sign up to take make-up tests and quizzes.
+All make-up tests and quizzes must be taken during theology department make-up times, which are Tuesdays and Thursdays from 6:40 to 7:20 a.m.; or Wednesdays and Thursdays from 3 to 3:40 p.m.
+You must sign up for tests at least 12 hours in advance.
 You are not allowed to make up a test during your lunch period.
 Once a test is scheduled, you are responsible for attending your appointment.
 All theology make-ups will be held in MAH 209.

 Extended Time

-Students who qualify for extended-time testing must take their extra time after school in the library on the same day of the test.
+Students who qualify for extended-time testing must take their extra time after school in the Technology and Learning Center on the same day of the test.
 If the student has an extenuating circumstance, she must discuss this with the teacher and finish the test after school on the following day.

 National ACT Test Date for All Juniors